improvement in Peak Pruritus NRS and EASI scores, patient satisfaction,

 Kaplan-Meier analysis was used to estimate persistence at 6 and 12 months, assuming a 14-day injection frequency.
 Limitations of this study may be the potential misclassification of patients in claims-based analyses that rely on International Classification of Disease (ICD) diagnostic codes for population identification.
 Study included only early initiators of DUPIXENT, which likely reflects more severe patients, potentially reducing generalizability since persistence may be different in a more diverse population of patients who initiate DUPIXENT.
 Duration of treatment and persistence was based on assumptions about whether and how patients take their treatment, and such assumptions may result in misclassification that could potentially over- or underestimate persistence.6

-taking no concomitant AD therapya at 30-36 months vs 13%
+taking no concomitant AD therapya at 48 months vs 13% before

 PATIENT SATISFACTION/CONCOMITANT TREATMENT USE REAL-WORLD STUDY DESIGN

 Based on a prospective, longitudinal patient survey of 699 adult patients who had not been treated with DUPIXENT prior to this study.
-Surveys were completed at baseline (prior to DUPIXENT treatment) and at Months 1, 2, 3, 6, 9, 12, and 30-36 after initiation of DUPIXENT.
-Data are from an interim analysis of patients who had completed surveys at 1 month (n=632) through 30-36 months (n=425).
-Patient-reported satisfaction with current atopic dermatitis treatment was evaluated using the question “How satisfied are you with your current treatment(s) for atopic dermatitis?” with responses on a 7-point Likert scale that ranged from “extremely satisfied” to “extremely dissatisfied.”7-9
+Surveys were completed at baseline (prior to DUPIXENT treatment) and at Months 1, 2, 3, 6, 9, 12, 33 and 48 after initiation of DUPIXENT.
+Data are from an interim analysis of patients who had completed surveys at 1 month (n=631) through 48 months (n=353).
+Patient-reported satisfaction with current atopic dermatitis treatment was evaluated using the question “How satisfied are you with your current treatment(s) for atopic dermatitis?” with responses on a 7-point Likert scale that ranged from “extremely satisfied” to “extremely dissatisfied.”
+Similarly, the proportions of patients reporting use of concomitant therapies decreased.
+At baseline, only 12.8% of patients reported no concomitant treatment category in the past 4 weeks, improving to 39.6% at Month 1 and 43.9%, 54.4%, and 58.1% at Months 12, 33, and 48, respectively (all P<0.001).7,9,10

 LIMITATIONS OF ANALYSIS

 The survey data were collected from patients who enrolled in the DUPIXENT patient support program, and these patients may have different perceptions of DUPIXENT vs those who did not enroll.
 Patients who continue to respond to long-term surveys may be self-selecting for favorable effectiveness and safety.
+Only 50.6% of patients who responded at baseline responded to the survey at Month 48, which could have led to survivor bias.
 There was also potential for recall bias because outcomes were self-reported.
 As observed data may bias results.
-Safety and tolerability data were not collected.7,9
+Safety and tolerability data were not collected.7,9,10